 - (ii) Financial liabilities: A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
-Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability, and the difference in the respective carrying amounts is recognized in profit or loss. - (j) Property, plant and equipment: Effective December 3I, 2004, land and buildings (with the exception of mines and lakes) were revalued to their estimated fair values at that date as determined by independent appraisers.
+Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognized in profit or loss. - (j) Property, plant and equipment: Effective December 31, 2004, land and buildings (with the exception of mines and lakes) were revalued to their estimated fair values at that date as determined by independent appraisers.
 All other fixed assets, were revalued in 2005.
-The prior revaluation was effective December 3I, 2002.
-At that time property, plant and equipment (with the exception of mines and lakes) were stated at revalued amounts at their estimated fair values at December 3I, 2000 as determined by independent appraisers, less accumulated depreciation.
+The prior revaluation was effective December 31, 2002.
+At that time property, plant and equipment (with the exception of mines and lakes) were stated at revalued amounts at their estimated fair values at December 31, 2000 as determined by independent appraisers, less accumulated depreciation.
 Independent valuations are to be performed once every three to five years.
 Any valuation increase is credited to the revaluation surplus; any decrease is first offset against an earlier valuation increase in respect of the same fixed asset and thereafter charged to the income statement.